Vyral/base-template/_drafts/how-can-feng-shui-be-applied-to-your-homes-curb-appeal.md

 {% include youtube.html %}

-You may have heard of the ancient art of feng shui, but do you know what it can do for your life and your home?
-Today I’ve brought on an expert to explain.
+<center>You may have heard of the ancient art of feng shui, but do you know what it can do for your life and your home?
+Today I’ve brought on an expert to explain.</center>

 How can your home’s exterior improve your health, wealth, and relationships?
 Feng shui expert Myrna Brown joins us today to explain.